Frequently Asked Questions (FAQ)

 2. I noticed you have Women's only student classes but I don't see any Women's Only Instructor classes?

-"That's because the Women's program classes are very similar to the regular classes, the only difference really is that we are covering issues that are specific to Women that women want to know, like holster selection, wardrobe, off-body carry etc. So once you take and pass the SAFTD Defensive Handgun 1 Instructor course, you will also be certified teach SAFTD Women's Defensive Handgun 1 and F.A.S.T.
+"That's because the Women's program classes are very similar to the regular classes, the only difference really is that we are covering issues that are specific to Women that women want to know, like holster selection, wardrobe, off-body carry etc. So once you take and pass the SAFTEA Defensive Handgun 1 Instructor course, you will also be certified teach SAFTEA Women's Defensive Handgun 1 and F.A.S.T.
 Handgun."

 3. When will training be available in my city or state?